Chenfei-Zhu/starter-hugo-academic/content/project/wheelleg/index.md

 In this project, I proposed a novel quadruped wheeled foot separated mobile robot based on arm active suspension by combining quadruped bionics and arm suspension structure.
 The main contributions are as follows:

-• Proposed a novel quadruped wheeled foot separated mobile robot based on arm active suspension.\
+• Proposed a novel quadruped wheeled-foot separated mobile robot based on a special active suspension with adjustable height by analyzing quadruped bionics.\
-• Designed and modeled the overall structure of the robot including wheel and foot assembly, steering system, power, and control system of the robot. \
+• Designed and modeled the overall structure, wheel and foot assembly, steering system, and power and control system of the robot.\
-• Calculated the key parameters of the power and control system, selected and installed electronic components such as robot joint motor, hub motor, and battery on the robot designed.\
+• Calculated the key parameters of the power and control system; selected and arranged electronic components such as robot joint motor, hub motor, and battery on the robot designed.\
 • Implemented Finite Element Analysis and Motion Analysis on the robot in simulation to verify the reliability of the structure designed.